dr-strangecode/jojo/README.md

 JoJo makes is easy to transform your scripts into an api.

+## Note

+This is a rather dirty proof of concept and one of my first go projects...it could be better.

+## Options

+    --config 'config file'
+    --host 'host'
+    --port 'port'
+    --cert '/path/to/cert'
+    --key '/path/to/key'
+    --user 'http basic user'
+    --password 'http basic password'

 ## Get started

 1. compile jojo (I'll eventually make a little repository, but it will probably be a while)